timfernix/ezreal/README.md

 ## Contributing

 Found missing official art, a higher-resolution splash, or a WR/TFT/LoR variant or new chroma that should be included?

-Open an [**Issue**](https://github.com/timfernix/ezreal/issues/new/choose) with details about what’s missing, include the **name, type, tags**, and where it can be found or add the file.

-> [!IMPORTANT]
-> Only submit Riot Games media.
-> Fanmade or third-party artwork cannot be included due to copyright restrictions.
+Please read **[CONTRIBUTING.md](./CONTRIBUTING.md)** for how to submit media, request changes/removals, or contact me directly.

 ---